-The Office of International Education collaborates with international partner educational institutions and organizations to offer individualized, short term, non-credit programs for groups of teachers, student teachers and educational leaders.
+The Office of International Education collaborates with international partner educational institutions and organizations to offer customized short term, non-credit international education programs for groups of teachers, student teachers and educational leaders.

 Programs are designed to best reflect the educational and cultural contexts of the participating groups, the majority of whom request courses in the teaching of English as a Foreign or Additional Language (TEFL/TEAL).